laktoosivaba/cy/README.md

 - A fully converged network must offer a service quality at least as good as a statically configured network.
 - The autoconfiguration protocol must be stateless.
 - Retain backward compatibility with old Cyphal nodes that do not support named topics.
-- Preferably, the background service traffic should be exchanged at a constant rate to simplify latency and throughput modeling.
+- Preferably, the background service traffic should be exchanged at a constant rate to simplify latency and throughput analysis.
 - Once a stable configuration is found, it should be possible to store it in the non-volatile memory per node for instant recovery after power cycling, bypassing the autoconfiguration stage.
 Obsolete or incorrect per-node configuration should not affect the rest of the network.
+This ensures that a vehicular network with named topics will perform identically to a fully statically configured one until its configuration is changed.
 - Scalability beyond a thousand of nodes and topics per network.
 - The solution should be implementable in under 1k lines of C without dynamic memory or undue computing costs for small nodes.